SpellholdStudios/Kiara-Zaiya/README.md

 - Renamed *Setup-Kiara-Zaiya.tp2* -> *kiara-zaiya.tp2* and moved it into top mod folder to support AL|EN's "Project Infinity".
 - Replaced `REQUIRE_FILE` condition with `REQUIRE_PREDICATE` to avoid installing the mod in inaccurate games.
+- Externalized tp2 code into *.tpa* libraries for more comfortable readability and maintenance.
+- Commented code as much as possible.
 - Grouped custom and vanilla soundsets into main component `SUBCOMPONENTS`.
 - Added native EE and EET compatibility (thanks Austin!):
     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.